Construction, Infrastructure & Projects

 Unlike pure projects or construction lawyers, Shaun’s background is blended across projects and finance work, making him an expert in bankability and return on investment risks in infrastructure projects.
 This is an invaluable skill that is becoming increasingly important for developers and sponsors as they shift towards seeking more sophisticated funding structures for their infrastructure projects including capital grants, impact investment funding, alternative debt funding and subsidised arrangements.

-Shaun is listed in The Best Lawyers in Australia 2022 edition for Project Finance and Development Practice.
+Shaun has been listed in The Best Lawyers in Australia since 2022 for Project Finance and Development Practice.

 Shaun’s experience includes:

 #Construction, Infrastructure & Projects, #Property, Planning & Development

 The federal government’s proposed legislation for a $10 billion investment fund to build new social and affordable housing has been passed by the lower house.
 Will this solve Australia’s ongoing housing crisis?

 #Construction, Infrastructure & Projects, #Property, Planning & Development, #Environmental, Social and Governance (ESG)